Dublin Civic Trust

 The Dublin Civic Trust is an architectural conservation and educational organisation founded in 1991 that works to identify, record, preserve and publicise Dublin's architectural heritage.
 The trust also comments and assists to a lesser extent with other buildings outside of Dublin.

 The trust regularly appears in national print media lobbying on conservation and architectural heritage issues as well as contributing annual budget submissions.

+An earlier Dublin civic group had been set up in December 1966 with similar aims to the trust although the trust is not its direct successor.